gooseberry/gooseberry.github.io/_games/descent-2.md

 ## Known Issues

+Check the [Troubleshooting](docs/troubleshooting) section of this guide for some common problems along with some tips on resolving these issues.

 ### CD Music

 You can switch to CD music from the game's main menu under **Options..** and **Sound effects & music...**  Set *jukebox* as the music type.
 Finally, select **Path for level music (Browse...)** to open a file selection box.
 Select the *music* folder, then select the **\<This directory\>** option.